dylanlott/vedh/contextlog.md

 *Task List*
 - [*] Account for Turn Ordering and tracking in Game subscriptions.
-- [ ] Write a GraphQL resolver for returning only opponent boardstates.
+- [x] Write a GraphQL resolver for returning only opponent boardstates.
+Update: Instead, I'm just going to handle this at the component level by requesting them individually to be bandwidth optimized.
 - [*] Only reference players by ID and username on Games.
 - [*] Decouple BoardStates from Game model
 - [ ] Persist the Game directory to Redis